 I say it every year, but how is it already mid-November?
 This time of year is equal parts exciting and fun, and yet, always reminds me that I wish I lived closer to my family and could spend more time with them.
-I’m sure many of you can relate: whether you’re married and have to split holidays, live in another state than your family or friends, have a job that requires you to work during the holidays, or perhaps the holidays are a tough time for you for whatever reason — know you’re not alone.
-And family aside, I catch myself wishing I could see more friends during the holidays, too.
-Between work travel, holiday parties, and various side projects, the bulk of my free time is spent getting caught up on rest.
+I’m sure many of you can relate: whether you’re married and have to split holidays, live in another state than your family or friends, have a job that requires you to work during the holidays, or perhaps the holidays are a tough time for you for whatever reason—know you’re not alone.
+This year has been especially tough for all of us with many of us choosing to stay home for the holidays or limit gatherings to close family to stay safe.
+Family aside, I catch myself wishing I could see more friends during the holidays, too.
+But, in all seriousness, after this emotionally fraught year, crazy work schedule, and various side projects, the bulk of my free time will probably be spent getting caught up on rest.

-This year I’m committed to saying “yes” to people and events that light me up, and a “thank you so much for the invite, my plate is full,” for the things that don’t.
+This year I’m committed to saying “yes” to people and things that light me up, and a “thank you so much for the invite, my plate is full,” for the things that don’t.

 Worried some of your pals might take this message personally?
-Your true pals will know not to — we all need rest and we can’t do it all.
-You know what else I’m committed to?
+Your true pals will know not to—we all need rest and we can’t do it all.
+Do you know what else I’m committed to?
 Keeping it simple.
-It’s been a big year of changes for me: new job, new relationship(s), ending of said relationships, side projects, and a move on the horizon, and I find myself wanting to keep it low-key with the ones I love.
+It’s been a big year of changes for me: new job, a new relationship(s), ending of said relationships, side projects, and a move on the horizon, and I find myself wanting to keep it low-key with the ones I love.

-Here are 7 ideas I’m implementing so I can stay connected to my family and friends during the holidays (and not hit burn out by January.)
+Here are 7 ideas I’m implementing so I can stay connected to my family and friends during the holidays (virtually and in-person) and not hit burn out by January.

 Breakfast Dates vs. Drinks